 Example #1 – Extract FY From the Invoice Number

-Step 1: Firstly we need to tell the excel what we are doing so type the first FY in the cell B2.
+- First, we must set the pattern, so type the first FY year in cell B2.

-Now it will insert all the FY numbers from the invoice numbers columns.
+Consequently, it will insert all the FY years from the invoice numbers columns, as shown below.

 Example #2 – Extract First Name & Last Name

-Firstly I will type the first name in B2 cell and last name in the C2 cell.
+So, we must first type the first name in the B2 cell and the last name in the C2 cell to create a pattern.

 Example #3 – Format Numbers Using Flash Fill

-Flash Fill not only extracts a portion of the cell but also helps us format the cell value.
-Now take a look at the below example.
-I have phone numbers and I want to format like this: 9056-2358-90.
+The Flash Fill feature extracts a portion of the cell and helps us format the cell value.
+Now, let us take a look at the below example.
+We have phone numbers, and we want to format them like this: 9056-2358-90.

-Firstly, I will type the format in the first cell.
+First, we will type the format in the first cell to set a pattern.

 Example #4 – Combine Two Values Using Flash Fill